department-of-veterans-affairs/vagov-content/pages/life-insurance/sgli-online-enrollment.md

   Select “Benefits”, then select “Life Insurance SOES - SGLI Online Enrollment System.” </li>
   <li class="process-step list-three"><h4>Sign in with your CAC or your DS Logon</h4>
   Use your CAC or DS Logon to sign in to SOES.</li>
-    <li class="process-step list-four"><h4>View or make changes to your SGLI or FSGLI coverage</h4>
+    <li class="process-step list-four"><h4>View or make changes to your SGLI coverage</h4>
  View and manage your policy information and make changes to your life insurance beneficiaries.
-Refresh the page to view the changes you’ve made that are effective immediately.
-Any pending changes (changes that are effective in the future) will be noted on your home screen. </li>
+Refresh the page to view the changes you’ve made. <b>Note:</b> Any pending (effective in the future) changes will be noted on your home screen. </li>
 </ol>

 ## Frequently Asked Questions (FAQs) about SOES